Merchant Cash Advance: Revenue Based Financing

 • Merchant account statements

 It might also request additional information, such as accounts receivable reports, and sometimes perform a personal or business credit pull.
-If it conducts a credit check, remember that your business’s card sales volume and the amount you’re borrowing are weighted more heavily.
+If it conducts a credit check, remember that your business’s sales volume and the amount you’re funding are weighted more heavily.

 The Bottom Line